jgirardet/sublack/README.rst

 --------

 * Run Black on current file:
-	Press `Ctrl-Alt-F` to format the entire file.
+	Press `Ctrl-Alt-B` to format the entire file.
 	You can also `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and select `Sublack: Format file`.

 * Run Black with --diff:
-	Press `Ctrl-Alt-Shift-F` will show diff in a new tab.
+	Press `Ctrl-Alt-Shift-B` will show diff in a new tab.
 	You can also `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and select `Sublack: Diff file`.